UK lawmaker claims she was fired over her Muslim faith

 “These accusations are completely false and I consider them to be defamatory,” he wrote on Twitter.
 “I have never used those words attributed to me.”

+“The Conservative Party does not tolerate any form of racism or discrimination,” it said in a statement.

+The prime minister’s office said Johnson met with Ghani to discuss her concerns in 2020, and invited her to file a formal complaint, but that she didn’t do so.

-Several Conservative lawmakers spoke up to support Ghani.
+Several Conservative lawmakers, however, spoke up to support Ghani.
 Caroline Nokes, who heads Parliament’s Women and Equalities Committee, said Ghani’s treatment had been “appalling” and she was brave to speak out.

 Education Secretary Nadhim Zahawi tweeted that Ghani’s allegations must be “investigated properly & racism routed out.”
 His tweet ended with the hashtag “standwithNus.”